1. Fundamental freedoms and rights

 - Women shall have the equal right to enjoy all human rights and fundamental freedoms;

 - Irrespective of their ethnicity, religion, social class or demographics, women everywhere, in whatever village or city, must have the same rights as men in all economic, social and political spheres.
 Discrimination against women must be abolished in all its forms.

 - Women are free to choose their place of residence, occupation, and education.
 They must have the opportunity to travel freely, have the right to freely choose their clothing and spouse, and have the right to leave the country, to obtain foreign citizenship, to devolve citizenship to their children, to divorce, and to obtain custody and guardianship over children.

-- Belief in a specific faith or religion must not count as a factor to degrade any women or to prevent them from access to employment opportunities or educational and judicial resources.
+- Belief in a specific faith or religion or lack of it, must not count as a factor to degrade any women or to prevent them from access to employment opportunities or educational and judicial resources.

 2. Equality before the law